What Is a Transgender Phase?

 “When someone is allowed to represent their authentic gender it comes as a huge relief and is in fact an intervention.
 If a child or an adolescent or an adult feels that they have to make a course correction down the line, it’s really important for them to feel able to do so, and it should be embraced as much as we would embrace the asserted gender the first time.”

 Darlene Tando says this can come from cis people projecting their own lack of understanding onto the child.
+This might cause it to seem like a transgender phase.

 “…because a lot of cis gender people can’t really envision living life as a different gender.
-They think if they tried they would “change their mind” because it would not be authentic, which is ironic if you think about the fact that what all trans people are really trying to do, is be authentic.”
+They think if they tried they would “change their mind” because it would not be authentic, which is ironic if you think about the fact that what all transgender people are really trying to do, is be authentic.”

 Dr Michelle Telfer is Associate Professor and Paediatrician at The Royal Children’s Hospital in Melbourne, Australia.
 Dr Telfer was involved in the creation of the world’s first set of clinical guidelines for the treatment of transgender adolescence: The Australian Standards of Care in 2018.